MIV-XJTU/DKT/README.md

 For ImageNet-100, we use two GPUs with bs 256 \
 For ImageNet-1000, we use four GPUs with bs 256

+Due to the rush in organizing time, if you encounter any situation, please contact my email [gxy010317@stu.edu.cn].
+Thanks

 ## Acknowledgement